MiguelCastillo/Brackets-Themes/README.md

 Brackets-Themes
 ===============

-Easy and accessible way of loading code mirror themes into brackets.
+Easy and accessible way of loading codemirror themes into brackets.

 Features